sensedeep/sensedeep/README.md

 ### Support

-While there is no "support", you can log issues or request new features at:
+You can log issues or request new features at:

 https://github.com/sensedeep/sensedeep/issues